George Everest: Early career in India

-Little is known about Everest's earliest years in India, but he apparently had a talent for mathematics and astronomy.
+Little is known about Everest's earliest years in India, but when he first arrived in the country at 16 years old he showed a talent for mathematics and astronomy.
 He was seconded to Java in 1814, where Lieutenant-Governor Stamford Raffles appointed him to survey the island.
-He returned to Bengal in 1816, where he improved British knowledge of the Ganges and the Hooghly.
+Everest returned to Bengal in 1816, where he improved British knowledge of the Ganges and the Hooghly River.
 He later surveyed a semaphore line from Calcutta to Benares, covering approximately 400 mi.
 Everest's work came to the attention of Colonel William Lambton, the leader of the Great Trigonometrical Survey (GTS), who appointed him as his chief assistant.
-He joined Lambton at Hyderabad in 1818, where he was in the process of surveying a meridian arc northward from Cape Commorin.
-He was responsible for much of the fieldwork, and in 1820 contracted malaria, necessitating a period of recovery spent at the Cape of Good Hope.
+He joined Lambton at Hyderabad, India in 1818, where he was in the process of surveying a meridian arc northward from Cape Commorin.
+He was responsible for much of the fieldwork, but then in 1820 contracted malaria, necessitating a period of recovery spent at the Cape of Good Hope in South Africa.

-Everest returned to India in 1821.
-He succeeded as superintendent of the GTS upon Lambton's death in 1823, and over the following years extended his predecessor's efforts on the arc up to Sironj, in present-day Madhya Pradesh.
-Everest suffered from poor health, however, and the effects of fever and rheumatism left him half paralysed.
-He left for England in 1825, where he spent the following five years recuperating.
-Everest was elected as a Fellow of the Royal Society in March 1827.
+Recovering from malaria, Everest returned to India in 1821.
+He succeeded Lambton as superintendent of the GTS upon Lambton's death in 1823, and during the following years extended his predecessor's efforts on the arc up to Sironj, in present-day Madhya Pradesh.
+Everest was prone to suffer from poor health, however, and the effects of a bout of fever and rheumatism left him half paralysed.
+He returned to England in 1825, where he spent the following five years recuperating.
+During that time, Everest was elected as a Fellow of the Royal Society in March 1827.
 Most of his free time was spent lobbying the East India Company for better equipment and studying the methods used by the Ordnance Survey; he frequently corresponded with Thomas Frederick Colby.

-He became acquainted with Indian thought according to his niece Mary Boole:
+He became acquainted with Indian thought, according to his niece Mary Boole:

 It is very likely he introduced Indian thought to others as well: